Search

 You can engage with outpatient treatment at varying levels of intensity at our prescription drug rehab, including:

-Whichever form of treatment makes the smoothest fit, you’ll have access to evidence-based treatments – medication-assisted treatment, psychotherapy, and counseling – to help you combat the physical and psychological aspect of addiction to prescription medications.
-To move beyond addiction and to return to sober living, reach out to Renaissance’s California or Florida rehab today at 866.330.9449.
+Whichever form of treatment makes the smoothest fit, you’ll have access to evidence-based treatments – medication-assisted treatment, psychotherapy, and counseling – to help you combat the physical and psychological aspect of addiction to prescription medications or illicit drugs.

 SHARE THIS POST